microsoft/TemplateStudio/docs/getting-started-developers.md

 When working locally you need to refresh the template cache to see changes applied to the templates.
 There is a button to refresh the template cache on the VSEmulator's Main Page and in the Wizard when running in debug.

-When working with the `Installer` you can manually delete the `%localAppData%\WinTS\Templates\LocalVsixEnv` folder to force a refresh of the cache before the wizard starts.
+When working with the `Installer` you can manually delete the `%localAppData%\TS\Templates\LocalVsixEnv` folder to force a refresh of the cache before the wizard starts.
 For example you might need to do so if you rename an existing templates folder, as the template cache holds pointers to the templates folders.